 Why doesn't my Amazon S3 event notification trigger my Lambda function?

 I configured an Amazon Simple Storage Service (Amazon S3) event notification to trigger my AWS Lambda function.
-Why doesn't the function trigger as expected when the event occurs?
+Why doesn't the function trigger when the event occurs?

 Confirm that all of the following are correctly configured: